johnmurch/tome-labday-pricecheck/README.md

 # tome-labday-pricecheck

-Scripts for pulling data from product urls
+For Tome Lab Day November 2018 I created some scripts for pulling data from product urls.